aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/pivot-tables/add-a-pivot-table-in-a-worksheet/_index.md

 type: docs
 url: /pivot-tables/add/
 aliases: [/add-a-pivot-table-in-a-worksheet/]
+keywords: "Add a pivot table in an Excel worksheet."
+description: "Aspose.Cells Cloud REST API support adding a  pivot table in an Excel worksheet.
+SDK support kinds of development languages.
+They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 30
 ---
-This REST API indicates `add` a pivot table into worksheet.
+This REST API indicates to `add` a pivot table into worksheet.

 ## RSET API